como-ph/comoparams/README.md

 addition, a user friendly application and interface is being developed to enable widespread utility.

-The CoMo-PH group is the Philippines country team that is supporting the use of the model specific to the Philippines as part of the **COVID-19 International Modeling Consortium (CoMo Consortium)**.
+The **CoMo Philippines (CoMo-PH)** group is the Philippines country team that is supporting the use of the model specific to the Philippines as part of the **COVID-19 International Modeling Consortium (CoMo Consortium)**.

 This R package has been developed by the **CoMo-PH** group to support its efforts in the collection of Philippines-specific and